 Many people that I have met on my own journey of recovery are not aware of any other methods other than 12 step programs like Alcoholics Anonymous.
 Well, it's 2025 and there are presently countless different recovery programs available to us all.

-Here are just five, which is truly a short short list:
+Here are just five, which is truly a very short short list:

 1. SMART Recovery - This is (currently) my very much preferred program for recovery from addictive behaviors.